 With mind, body, and soul aligned and firing on the same cylinders, let’s set some goals…

-Not trance-like states of mind where you hear voices in your head.
+This is not a trance-like state of mind where you hear voices in your head.
 Rather, have an original, organic, optimistic concept in your mind about where you and your family (current or otherwise) would like to be.
 The more detail the better.
-While on your personal finance journey, these may change and evolve.
+While on your personal finance journey, this may change and evolve.
 That’s great!
-As they do, try to think about what you want to be doing with your free time, your finances, and your life.
+As it does, try to think about what you want to be doing with your free time, your finances, and your life.

 Brainstorm.
 Don’t worry if you have it all perfectly organized at first.
 Even if you don’t have all the minor details ironed out, the key is to get a direction and get started in that direction.

 You need good habits in the form of balancing the budget, investing, and in all things money.
 On your personal finance journey, if this is something you know is lacking in your skill warehouse, try starting with something small.
-Then build your momentum throughout the day into harder things, or the things which you are resisting.
-To a certain extent, this ties-in with setting your goals; the good habits you form and the elimination of bad habits will directly effect your ability to complete the goals you set for yourself.
+Then build your momentum throughout the day into harder things or the things which you are resisting.
+To a certain extent, this ties in with setting your goals; the good habits you form and the elimination of bad habits will directly affect your ability to complete the goals you set for yourself.

 Yes, you read that right!
+Really, you must try this.
 My day starts with a cold session lasting 3-5 minutes every morning.
 I take a deep breath, recite my mantra, and then crank the cold on full bore.
 Breathing through the next few moments I focus on my priorities (and try to ignore the desire to get out warm).
-That little act sets the tempo for the rest of my morning and my day.
-It is an exercise of mind over body, and helps me reach for the habit, which snowballs into a productive day where I get work done, son.
+That little act sets the tempo for the rest of my day.
+It is an exercise of mind over body and snowballs into a productive day where I get. work. done. son.

 You can do it; build habits and use them as tools to help you blow your goals out of the water.
-For more on this mindset and habits in general, I recommend Mr. Duhig’s addictive read “Better, Smarter, Faster”.
-Check out my review, here.
+For more on this mindset and habits in general, I recommend Mr. Duhig’s inspiring read “Better, Smarter, Faster” to everyone!

-What is one thing you can stop doing right now; what is one thing you can start?
-Use the “Steps” app to create a variety of different types habits you’d like to do or stop doing.
+Ask yourself: what is one thing you can stop doing right now; what is one thing you can start?
+Use the “Steps” app to create a variety of different types of habits you’d like to do or stop doing.
 I find this is a great way to keep a visual reminder front-of-mind, and I like that I can track progress (or address areas where I’m not meeting the mark).

 The good news is that you don’t have to be perfect to succeed in managing your money.
 The bad news, if you will, is that you’ll make mistakes because you’re not perfect (and no one is).
 In the midst of the storms in life, keep focused on where you want to be, review your goals, and get it done.